 Any reviews your product has can showcased here as a social proof, which makes your site look different and may increase your CTR.

 If you’ve created content that answers a particular question then Google may use your content as an direct answer to it.

 Tip #3: Update Your Old Content

 Rewriting and updating your content is a part of content optimization and can help you deliver consistent value without publishing new content.

 Regardless of the industry you are operating in, there will be changes happening that your audience needs to be aware of.
-Keep up with these trends and update your content to reflect them.

 The last thing you want is your content to become outdated.
 You want to increase its value with time for both old and new readers.

 Here’s some data from updating and republishing old blog posts:

 For example, if you’re in the finance industry, you’ll find that some of the topics you covered the past are no longer valid.

 When updating your content, you should also re-evaluate the links, tools, and resources mentioned.
 What worked back then, may not be working now.

 Tip #4: Be Reader-Friendly

 Making your content readable is the most basic step you can take to give your visitors a great user experience.

 People do not want to stare at a block of text that is devoid any images and is a pain to read.

 That’s how you get people to spend more time on your site and also convert better.
 So make your sure your content is in a scannable format.